Should you offset the carbon footprint of your vacation? – DW – 06/14/2023

 Avoiding emissions comes first

 Jürgen Resch of Environmental Action Germany, sees a simpler solution than carbon offsetting: taxing CO2 emissions.
-"There must be a price put on harming the environment," he says.
-Those who take a plane should at least be aware of the consequences to the environment, he says.
+"There must be a price put on harming the environment," he says, adding that those who fly should at least be aware of the consequences to the environment.
 "You can't redeem yourself by paying money."

 This article was translated from German.